jasonjoh/jasonjohRepo0822184943/jasonjohDocset0822184943/tutorials/asp-net-mvc.md

 1. Scroll to the bottom of the page and select **Save**.

-## Exercise 3: Extend the app for Azure AD Authentication
+## Extend the app for Azure AD Authentication

 In this exercise you will extend the application from the previous exercise to support authentication with Azure AD.
 This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
 In this step you will integrate the OWIN middleware and the [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client/) library into the application.